AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

   - Stores results in a structured table
 - Providing a progress UI dialog with estimated time updates.
 - Saving the results and loading them back into the application.
+- Verify if gate PSU data is saved to results table in individual PSU channel columns

 ```{admonition} Input Parameters
 :class: tip